anatesttasks/homework/README.md

 ### RUN FROM INTELLIJ IDEA
 All tests:
 CukesRunner class allows to execute all tests directly via jUnit runner.
-It's present in every testing project, both web and api tests.
+It's present in testing project.

 For running features one by one or by scenario (without CukesRunner), the glue must be defined as follows:
 > _Edit Configurations (Run/Debug Configurations) --> Default --> Cucumber java —> Glue_